How to Grow Thyme Herb Plants

 How to Propagate Thyme Plants

 Thyme plants are grown from seed.
 Start growing seeds indoors, six weeks before the last frost.
 Give seedlings plenty of sun.
 You can also sow Thyme seeds directly into the garden.
 Cover lightly with fine garden soil.
+Or, spread them across the top of the soil and very lightly water them in.
 Seeds are slow to sprout.

 Note: For indoor starts, we recommend using a heated germination mat, to increase the speed of germination.
 And it results in a higher germination rate.